Zuni-Bandera volcanic field: Bandera Crater

 Located on private property at and possessing a height of 2533 m, Bandera Crater last erupted between 9,500 and 10,900 years ago.

-The nearly 17.5 mile long lava tube emanating from this crater is the longest in North America.
+The nearly 17.5 mi lava tube emanating from this crater is the longest in North America.
 Most of the lava tube has collapsed but portions still remain as caves.
-One of these caves contains an over 900 year old ice cave and can be accessed by the public.
+One of these caves contains an over-900-year-old ice cave and can be accessed by the public.
 The land that contains the ice cave was purchased by Sylvestre Mirabal in the early 1900s.
 Mirabal mined the ice in the ice cave to cool the beer in a saloon that he operated.
 His daughter married into the Candelaria family, which continues to own and operate the ice cave to this day.
 Ice mining was halted in 1946.

-The ice cave, itself, never gets above 31 °F. It is currently 20 ft thick and has a green hue due to Arctic algae.
+The ice cave itself never gets above 31 F. It is currently 20 ft thick and has a green hue due to Arctic algae.